 - you must be motivated

-- you need to be keen to pursue a career pathway related to the programme
+- you must be keen to pursue a career pathway related to the programme

 - your school must support your application

-- ideally you should have achieved NCEA Level 1 including English and Maths or be working towards it (however exceptions may be made in some circumstances)
+- ideally you should have achieved NCEA Level 1 including English and Maths or be working towards it (exceptions may be made in some circumstances)

-- at this stage, you don’t need to be fully-vaccinated or present a My Vaccine Pass to attend Otago Secondary-Tertiary College learning on the Otago Polytechnic campus.
+- at this stage, you don’t need to be fully vaccinated or present a My Vaccine Pass to attend OSTC classes on campus.

 How to apply

 Talk to your school’s careers advisor and they will guide you through the application process.
-You can download application forms for either Dunedin or Cromwell delivered programmes below.
+You can download application forms for either our Dunedin or Cromwell programmes below.